-My name is Matthew Dickinson.
-I’m a PhD student from London, England in my late 20’s working in evolutionary ecology.
-My knowledge of the subjects of the human brain, politics, religion and atheism is not based on my work.
-I have no formal training in these area, merely that of a (hopefully well-)educated layman.
+I have no formal training in this areas discussed on this blog (the human brain, politics, religion and atheism), although I am trained as a research scientist in another subject.
 In 2008 I began a journey of avid reading of scientific research, in both popular and peer-review sources, as well as of sacred and philosophical texts that lead to my current convictions.
 I say this not as a way to show off that I have good knowledge, rather that I have very limited knowledge; I don’t think by any stretch of the imagination I have all the answers.
 Everything I say, particularly when it comes to scientific research is said with great caution and great humility.
 Much of that research comes from the fledgling neurosciences, which are more likely to be misinterpreted by myself and others.
 Being the nature of science it all comes with the expectation that any of it could be overturned.

 Spiritual Materialism is the term I use for my conviction based on science that: